Nekroze/codeforthought/chapter/playground.rst

 dynamic languages to the rescue once more, :term:`Python` just takes either one and stores is for you without complaining.

-Actually quick note, in :term:`Python` we can also easily do multi line strings by using a *Triple-Quoted String* which can use either single or double quotes and works on multiple lines of text.
+In :term:`Python` we can also easily do multi line strings by using a *Triple-Quoted String* which can use either single or double quotes and works on multiple lines of text.

 Numbers